Indoor and Outdoor Games

 I’m guilty of it, and I admit it.
 When I’m too overwhelmed or busy or tired to think up an activity to keep my kids busy while I cook dinner, fold laundry, do dishes or those other 1,000 things it takes to keep a household running, I turn on the TV.
-While that’s fine sometimes, I don’t want them watching TV all day during the winter months!
+While that’s fine sometimes, I don’t want them plugged in all day during the winter months!
 Here are some ideas I’ve found for keeping kids happy indoors when it’s too cool, too hot or just plain rainy to send them outside.

 - Build a fort or set up an indoor tent.

 Fort-building is a blast!
 Find some parent-approved sheets and blankets and start scouting out the perfect spot.
 Drape sheets over a large table for a simple fort or get crazy using chairs, other furniture, couch cushions and more.
 For easier clean-up, of course, the indoor tent is a good choice and is just as much fun.
-The kids feel all hidden and cozy and may even want to sleep in there for naptime or bedtime.
+The kids feel hidden and cozy and may even want to sleep in there for naptime or bedtime.